2024 - The Year That The Wind Died

 Busy weekend which started for me on Friday at Busted on 8.5m until the wind came up and pushed me down to 7.1.
 Fabulous flat water for once and much (needed) work on my gybes.
 Ciaran winged and later Richard came down and got his arms stretched as the wind continued to rise.

 All this was in anticipation of the real antiques roadshow on the Saturday at Newtownards.
 It was the club annual prize giving and with a strong forecast the club was very busy.
 Paddy L was out on 5.5 when I arrived in a steadily building wind.
 It rose to the point where I was having a challenging time on 4.7 on my Goya but very up and down.
 The next antique to arrive was Alan Yeates, sailing well on 5.3.
 Then Ali – F’n tourettes – Todd rocked up and blasted around on 4.7.
 The collection of national treasures then extended to Wookie (2.5 wing), Chubster (4m wing), Ming (resplendent in his X-Men Magneto blue helmet).
-Vic and finally the oldest swinger in town himself – yes Trevor Pollen had got his gear back out the Ulster Museum and was determined to sail.
+Vic and finally the oldest swinger in town himself – yes Trevor Pollen had got his gear back out from the Ulster Museum and was determined to sail.
 Against our advice he rigged 5.6 and got onto a board so old I’ve no idea what it was.
 It was long, thin, and tear drop shaped – not unlike Trevor.
 80 something ltrs and allegedly a wave machine.
 Whatever it was, it didn’t work.
 Trevor tanked off downwind and never really got back.
 He ended up frustrated eventually in bay beside the club.
 We helped him get his sail up the rocks and onto the rigging area and he walked his board back along the road.
 In the meantime another mega gust picked up his sail and the heavy tyre which was supposed to hold it down on the rigging area and hurled it down onto the rocks.
 Amazingly it survived without a scratch!
 The Ulster Museum will be relieved…..

-The fun continued into the prize giving event which was well fun by Paddy.
+The fun continued into the prize giving event which was well run by Paddy.
 Indeed the fun continued long after that as Wookie, Chubster and Ming bedded down in their vans.
-We don’t know (and don’t want to know) the exact sleeping arrangements, but we certainly enjoyed watching Wookie and Chubster trying to pump up Wookie’s knacked inflatable.
+We don’t know (and don’t want to know) the exact sleeping arrangements, but we certainly enjoyed watching Wookie and Chubster trying to pump up Wookie’s knackered inflatable.
 They finally got air into it (with much pumping by Chubster) by dint of adding a lot of duck tape to the various leaks.
 A couple more pumps and the tape flew off leaving a very deflated Wookie.

 There was a time when these lads could and would have propped the bar up until the small hours.
 However, they were chucked out at 10:30 (already an hour past Wookie’s bedtime) and were forced to seek other options.
-Minger ‘discovered’ a bottle of whiskey and the 3 amigo sat, gradually freezing, but warmed inside.
+Minger ‘discovered’ a bottle of whiskey and the 3 amigos sat, gradually freezing, but warmed inside.
 It was so cold that Wookie, despite his fur, had to put his coat on inside the sleeping bag.
 After that it was a quiet night apart from the continuous traffic on the road beside the club.
 Oh, the joys of growing old….

 DUCK PADDY!